Bekcpear/bekcpear.articlemake/L-Linux/note.md

 ###文件的时间属性atime&ctime&mtime

-atime(access time) changed when file be accessed ctime(status time) changed when file's status has been changed, like permissons and parameters mtime(modification time) changed when file's content has been modified
+atime(access time) changed when file be accessed ctime(status time) changed when file's status has been changed, like permissons and parameters, but will also updated when modify file mtime(modification time) changed when file's content has been modified

 ```